Positive flow-spines and contact 3-manifolds: Introduction

-Another aspect of spines can be found in the study of non-singular flows in $3$-manifolds.
+A {\it spine} is a $2$-dimensional polyhedron embedded in a closed $3$-manifold obtained from the manifold by removing an open ball and collapsing it from the boundary.
+For instance, the $2$-skeleton of the dual of a one-vertex triangulation is a spine.
+Spines are related to the study of non-singular flows in $3$-manifolds as follows.
 For a given non-singular flow, set a disk transverse to the flow and intersecting all orbits, and then float the boundary of the disk smoothly until it arrives in the disk itself.
 The object obtained in this way is a spine equipped with a special structure, called a {\it flow-spine}.
 A flow-spine was introduced by the first author in~\cite{Ish86} and developed further in~\cite{Ish92, EI05}.
 This is very useful when one studies non-singular flow combinatorially since any non-singular flow has a flow-spine~\cite{Ish86}.
 A spine is described by a decorated trivalent graph on $S^2$ called the {\it DS-diagram}, that was introduced in a paper of Ikeda and Inoue~\cite{II85}.
 The DS is an abbreviation of Dehn-Seifert.
 A flow-spine is described by a DS-diagram with a specified simple loop called an {\it $E$-cycle}.
 Flow-spines are also studied by Benedetti and Petronio in~\cite{BP97} in the context of branched standard spines.